 What to do in Guangzhou

 Once you’ve taken care of business and are ready to relax and enjoy Guangzhou, a city full of culture and history awaits you.
+So put on your sunglasses, Personalized Sunglasses if you like, and step along.
 Luckily, the city is Guangzhou tourist spots.
 To go back to the old days of trade in Guangzhou, head to Shamian Island, where the French and British placed their Treaty Port settlements not far from the old “Thirteen Factories” where they were once forced to trade.
 The island has gone through a number of renovations, and, with limited traffic, makes for a lovely stroll among the restored colonial buildings including the two main churches, the British Our Lady of Lourdes and the French Christ Church Shamian.
 North of Shamian Island in Liwan district, the Xiguan Residences tell the Chinese half of the Guangzhou trade story.
 These homes were built by successful Cantonese merchants during the Qing Dynasty.
 Scattered about the district and in various states of repair (or disrepair), the courtyard homes are more for the traveler looking to explore a bit.
 Try walking south from the Metro Line 1 Changshou Lu Station along Baohua Lu.